-- 1. List the reasons for immigration and describe how immigrants have adapted to life in America - Describe situations when an individual may experience conflict because he/she belongs to more than one group (i.e., a political party and a religious group) - 3.
-Evaluate the reasons the 13 colonies sought independence from Great Britain and explain the purpose of the Declaration of Independence
+- 1. List the reasons for immigration and describe how immigrants have adapted to life in America - 2.
+Describe situations when an individual may experience conflict because he/she belongs to more than one group (i.e., a political party and a religious group) - 3.
+Evaluate the reasons the 13 colonies sought independence from Great Britain and explain the purpose of the Declaration of Independence - 4.
+Explain the essential characteristics of American democracy found in the Constitution and apply them to the roles of citizens in its society - 5.
+Use primary sources to explain the changing role of the United States as a world power - Describe institutions and groups in American history which worked for the common good (successfully and unsuccessfully) - 7.
+Describe: - a.
+The lasting effects of various cultures on presentday American society. - b.
+The lasting effects of the Civil War and Reconstruction on American society - c.
+The lasting effects of westward expansion

-5. Synthesize important events in Connecticut History and explain the role of Connecticut during the colonial and revolutionary periods Explain the essential characteristics of American democracy found in the Constitution and apply them to the roles of citizens in its society Use primary sources to explain the changing role of the United States as a world power Describe institutions and groups in American history which worked for the common good (successfully and unsuccessfully) Describe: The lasting effects of various cultures on present-day American society.
-The lasting effects of the Civil War and Reconstruction on American society The lasting effects of westward expansion D. To discuss the morality of historical events (war, slavery).
-The students will: Compare and contrast reasons for the establishment of the 13 distinct British colonies in North America (chart, table, essay, etc.) Compare the roles of Europeans and enslaved Africans in the British colonial society of North America Debate conflicting points of view on historical issues or events using evidence Views and feelings of people in the past (e.g., slavery, Colonial reaction to British regulations and taxes) using personal experience and primary and secondary readings fig. When students learn about the trade partners of the United States, they should discuss work place conditions in some of those countries and discuss how what they buy affects human dignity.
-(Religion, Language Arts, Economics) Students will write essays about slavery, discrimination and other historical injustices; these essays reflect an understanding that there is a unique sacred worth in each person simply because he/she exists.
-(Language Arts, Religion) ₩.
-Students list the things in their home (or list items in the grocery store) that come from other countries.
+D. To discuss the morality of historical events (war, slavery).
+The students will: Compare and contrast reasons for the establishment of the 13 distinct British colonies in North America (chart, table, essay, etc.) Compare the roles of Europeans and enslaved Africans in the British colonial society of North America Debate conflicting points of view on historical issues or events using evidence Views and feelings of people in the past (e.g., slavery, Colonial reaction to British regulations and taxes) using personal experience and primary and secondary readings Cross Curricular and Catholic Social Teachings Connections When students learn about the trade partners of the United States, they should discuss work place conditions in some of those countries and discuss how what they buy affects human dignity.
+(Religion, Language Arts, Economics) Students list the things in their home (or list items in the grocery store) that come from other countries.
 They discuss what familiar products are imported from other nations, research the conditions they were produced and how much of the cost of the item goes to the producer.
-(Economics, Math, Religion)
+(Economics, Math, Religion) Students will write essays about slavery, discrimination and other historical injustices; these essays reflect an understanding that there is a unique sacred worth in each person simply because he/she exists.
+(Language Arts, Religion) Teaching Learning Strategies Teacher Directed Sets up mock elections and a simple system of classroom government Plans virtual and actual field trips to places of historical, civic, economic or geographic significance Student Centered Work in cooperative groups to compare the costs of domestically produced and imported items Work in cooperative groups to research historical political leaders of Connecticut Work independently and in groups to create graphs, charts, or diagrams that compare and contrast the ways American Indians viewed nature with the way Americans do today Teacher Directed Sets up mock elections and a simple system of classroom government Displays primary sources Plans virtual and actual field trips to places of historical, civic, economic or geographic significance Student Centered Work in cooperative groups to creating a "new" nation with its own climate and geographical features, and establishing a system of government and economy.
+Work together to evaluate the historical contributions of political leaders